GORILLA TREKKING, THE SURVIVAL HOPE FOR MOUNTAIN GORILLAS

 - Posted by: Gorilla Trekking Uganda

 - Category: Gorilla Trekking Blog

-If it was not for gorilla trekking, mountain gorillas probably would be unknown to the world and be having no wildlife importance.
+Gorilla trekking is the major survival hope for the endangered mountain gorillas in Uganda, Rwanda and Congo.
+And if it was not for gorilla tourism, mountain gorillas probably would be unknown to the world and be having no wildlife importance.
 The relationship between human beings and mountain gorillas are the visitation tours the former pay to the later.
 And these gorilla safaris attach importance to the endangered primates found in Uganda, Rwanda and DR Congo.

 People from all over the world visit the three countries in order to trek gorillas considered being in a likelihood of extinction if conservation efforts are not made.
 Gorilla tourism is what prompts countries where these primates live to pay special attention to their existence and safety.

 To visit gorillas, one must have a gorilla permit solely issued by the park authorities of the respective governments.
 A gorilla permit in Uganda is at USD 600 and is only issued by the Uganda Wildlife Authority (UWA).
 Rwanda Development Board (RDB) is the sole provider of Rwanda gorilla permits (USD 1500) for trekking gorillas in the Volcanoes National Park.
 The same case applies to Congo where a permit is at USD 400.